utpetroleum/Pewlett-Hackard-Analysis/README.md

 - Throughout the entire company of Pewlett Hackard, only 1,549 current employees are eligible to participate in a mentorship program.

-- There are zero employees under the "Manager" tile eligible to participate in a mentorship program.
+- There are zero employees under the "Manager" title eligible to participate in a mentorship program.

 ## Summary